eclipse-kura/kura/docs/getting-started/install-kura.md

 ### Kura dependencies

-To have all the Kura features working on generic profiles (`generic-aarch64`, `generic-arm32`, `generic-x86_64`), the following dependencies are required:
+On generic profiles (`generic-aarch64`, `generic-arm32`, `generic-x86_64`), to have all the Kura features working, the following dependencies are required:

 - General: `setserial`, `zip`, `gzip`, `unzip`, `procps`, `usbutils`, `socat`, `gawk`, `sed`, `inetutils-telnet`, `telnet`.
 - Security: `polkit` or `policykit-1`, `ssh` or `openssh`, `openssl`, `busybox`, `openvpn`.